 - Postcard-perfect routes through limestone hills, perched villages and vineyards

 - Walk with local art historian Marie-Charlotte Bouton, a van Gogh expert

-La Bonne Etape (1 night): Family-owned for generations, this splendid hotel - originally a 17th-century post house - envelopes you in luxury and spoils you with Michelin-starred cuisine.
+La Bonne Etape (1 night): Family-owned for generations, this charming hotel—originally a 17th-century post house—spoils you with Michelin-starred cuisine.
 A Relais & Châteaux member. (pool)

-Le Château des Alpilles (2 nights): An elegant 19th-century manor house owned by a mother-daughter pair who have lovingly renovated and decorated this peaceful property. (pool)
+Le Château des Alpilles (2 nights): A refined 19th-century manor house owned and lovingly renovated by a mother and daughter. (pool)

 Every Backroads trip is designed to appeal to a wide variety of

 interests and fitness levels.
 We know your pace may vary from one

 day to the next-and your traveling companion's may differ somewhat

 from yours.
 So we present a range of mileage options, and each

 day you decide exactly what and how much you want to do.